Fries at Citi Field: TEN Different Kinds

-Recently I took some time to ensure that the Citi Field E-Guide was up to date, while going over the insane Citi Field food menu, I discovered something interesting.
-The Mets, for some reason, love French fries, and there’s quite the selection of fried potatoes at their ballpark.
+Recently I took some time to ensure that the Citi Field E-Guide was up to date, while going over the insane menu, I discovered something interesting.
+The Mets, for some reason, love French fries, and there’s quite the selection of fries at Citi Field.

 Citi Field is known for being popular with foodies, and for good reasons—there’s the ever-popular Shake Shack and the Shackburger drawing long lines, the Blue Smoke BBQ and its Kansas City pulled pork sandwiches, Mama’s of Corona’s subs, Keith Hernandez’s burgers, and the many varieties of Two Boots pizza.

 There are at least ten different types of fries at Citi Field.
 No fooling.

 The two Box Frites, in the center field food court and in the upper level food court, are the stands for fries and just fries.
 They’re Belgian style long and straight frites (that would be “fries” in English, I’m betting) served with any of three or four dipping sauces—including bacon ranch or chipotle ketchup, which works for me.
 Box Frites come in several iterations, too, like garlic parmesan and “disco” fries with gravy and cheddar.

 Garlic parmesan fries are especially popular, as Amazin’ Avenue let me know in their review of the Citi Field E-Guide.
 You know they’re fresh at Box Frites; they throw out any fries that have been sitting for a short time.